 - Telugu: Ganjayi

 Other common names: Cannabis, hemp, marijuana, hashish

-Bhang: Bhang is preparation from the dried leaves of plant.
+Bhang: Bhang is preparation from the dried leaves of the plant.
 The term also include fresh leaves, female flower heads, stems and seeds mix.
-It is deep green in colour.
+It is deep green in color.
 This is made into paste with milk or water and drink as intoxicating liquor.

 This is smoked, chewed, eaten, or infused and drunk to obtain mild euphoria.

 Ganja: Ganja is seedless unfertilised resinous brownish-green flowering top or fruiting top of female plant which and pressed to get compact masses.
 It is bitter, highly potent form of hemp and usually used for smoking.

 Charas (more commonly known as hashish in Arabic): Charas is resin obtained from plant.
 The resin exudates from the leaves, stem and fruits.
 It is low in taste but high on intoxication.